alkhimey/nihamkin.com/content/pages/projects.rst

 .. _Github page: https://github.com/alkhimey/

-Linux Kernek Modules with Ada
+Linux Kernel Modules with Ada
 ==============================

 - **Year:** 2016-2018
 - **Source:** https://github.com/alkhimey/Ada_Kernel_Module_Toolkit

 My attempt to develop **Linux Kernel Modules** using the **Ada** programming langugage.

 This is a proof of concept that I am still working on.
-My goal is to demonstrate the usefullness of Ada's strong typing system for this kind of application.
+My goal is to demonstrate the usefulness of Ada's strong typing system for this kind of application.

 Follow my blog to see how I progress.